qunitjs/qunit/docs/_posts/2025-01-19-stacktrace-cleaner.md

 ### Trimming traces

 For assertion failures and uncaught exceptions alike, we only trim internal frames from the start or end of a stack.
-Removing frames from the middle would falsely present a call relationship that never happend, and would cause confusion among developers.
+Removing frames from the middle would falsely present a call relationship that never happened, and would cause confusion among developers.
 Instead, frames we can't trim, are greyed out instead.
 This is similar to Node.js's own error formatter does.

 ## TAP reporter